Tobias024/Cyclistics-Case-Study/Cyclistic case study.md

 -   Members use more bikes from Monday to Fridays while Casuals have an big increase on the weekends
 -   When the temperatures increase, electric bikes usage increase as well.
 Most trips happen \*Casual users start & end point are more disperse than members.

-### Share
+## Share

-We proceeded to create a slide to share the information found, the takeaways and proposals as next steps.
-You can access the slide by clicking [here](https://docs.google.com/presentation/d/1-mk-YMbnPQjdDX4ny4MVpFn2SZq1IcSJYI7K2NT8pcM/edit#slide=id.g1dca03f005f_0_10)
+We proceeded to create a slide to share the information found, takeaways and next steps recommendations.
+You can access the slide by clicking [here.](https://docs.google.com/presentation/d/1-mk-YMbnPQjdDX4ny4MVpFn2SZq1IcSJYI7K2NT8pcM/edit#slide=id.g1dca03f005f_0_10)